gerardnico/dokuwiki-plugin-webcode/README.md

 ### Current

   * Added the possibility to show dokuwiki code if the language extension is dw
+  * Bug: the babel term was replaced by Javascript also in the code.
+It should be only on the code definition.

 ### 2019-05-14

   * Firebug console was not added when the language was Babel